neon64/dotfiles/.config/README.md

 You will most likely have to decide what to do with the existing dotfiles on your system.

+If `fish` isn't already installed, you'll need to install it now using an appropriate package manager and also eventually set it as the default shell.

-Finally, run the install script:
+Finally, run the install function to install needed plugins (eg: for `nvim` and `fish`):

     $ install_dotfiles